Mrtracker-new/Contact-manager/README.md

 The application can be configured through the capacitor.config.json file to adjust permissions and behavior on mobile platforms.

 ## 👨‍💻 About the Developer
-I'm Roland Lobo, a developer focused on creating practical applications that solve real-world problems.
+I'm Rolan Lobo, a developer focused on creating practical applications that solve real-world problems.
 This project combines my passion for React development and creating intuitive user experiences.

 - GitHub: Mrtracker-new
 - Email: rolanlobo901@gmail.com